Why Does My Car Smell of Burning Rubber?

 Burning rubber smell when changing gears

-When you change gear, a burning rubber smell indicates your clutch is overheating, and the plate is wearing down.
+A burning rubber smell when you change gear indicates your clutch is overheating and the plate is wearing down.
 It's one of the most common signs you need a new clutch.

 You're most likely to smell it in slow-moving traffic.
 Many things can cause it, including normal wear over time, but it is typically made worse by riding the clutch.